talhaburakgunes/project/README.md

 # Project Name
 *Proje Adı:Ağ Güvenliği Analizi*

+*A brief and interesting description of the project: This project aims to detect security vulnerabilities and improve network security by analyzing network traffic.
+It is developed with Python.*
 *Projenin kısa ve ilgi çekici bir açıklama: Bu proje, ağ trafiğini analiz ederek güvenlik açıklarını tespit etmeyi ve ağ güvenliğini artırmayı amaçlar.
 Python ile geliştirilmektedir.*

 ---